jtsiomb/libimago/README.rst

 support for these formats by passing ``--disable-png`` or ``--disable-jpeg`` to ``configure``.

-To build on windows try to open the included visual studio project.
-For this to work you will have to download and build any dependencies (libpng, zlib, and libjpeg), point the visual studio include/library paths to the correct directories, and call the old ones from the deep.

-If the build succeeds, a ``usr`` hierarchy will have been created in the project.
-Feel free to run ``install.bat`` to copy it to ``C:\usr``, to try and impose some semblance of sanity to the system.

 To cross-compile for windows with mingw-w64, try the following incantation::

  ./configure --prefix=/usr/i686-w64-mingw32